 Employment by the Company carries with it a responsibility to be constantly aware of the importance of ethical conduct.
 Business gifts or entertainment that compromise or even appear to compromise our ability to make objective and fair business decisions are inappropriate and, in severe cases, may be viewed as commercial bribery, putting FIS and its employee at risk.
 Employees must refrain from taking part in, or exerting influence in, any transaction in which their own interests may conflict with the best interests of the Company.
+No employee may engage in any business transaction on behalf of the Company with a firm in which there is a relationship with a principal, officer or representative, or supervise directly or indirectly anyone that is a relative by blood, marriage, or close personal relationship.
+If you have questions regarding a relationship, contact your People Office Representative or Corporate Compliance at corporatecompliance@fisglobal.com and submit a conflict of interest form.
 Inappropriate or excessive gifts and gratuities may create conflicts of interest, violate laws and regulations and may also violate FIS policies and standards.
 Conflicts of interest occur if an exchange of gifts or gratuities can reasonably be perceived as an inducement to secure preferential treatment.
 All FIS employees are required to strictly abide by policy, standards, and guidelines concerning conflicts of interest.
 The Conflicts of Interest Standard is contained within the FIS Code of Business Conduct found on the FIS & me Policy Office webpage.
-Please submit conflicts of interest situations for review into the Conflicts of Interest Registry found on the Corporate Compliance page on FIS & me.
+Please submit conflicts of interest situations for review into the Conflicts of Interest Registry found on the Compliance page on FIS & me.